Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Theta structures and a modular interpretation of the isogeny formula

 \subsection{The isogeny formula on the universal abelian scheme}

 In this section we reformulate the isogeny formulae from \cite{DRniveau} to show that the formulae are polynomials with coefficients in $\ZZ[\frac{1}{\ell n}]$ in the coordinates of the points of $K$.
 Since the fine moduli scheme (or stack if $n \leq 2$) $\Agn$ of abelian varieties with a symmetric theta structure of level~$n$ is smooth (or by rigidity~\cite[\S~6]{mumford1994geometric}), the isogeny formula is thus valid on the universal abelian variety defined over $\ZZ[\frac{1}{\ell n}]$.
-Through well known to experts, this is not completely obvious in the formulation of~\cite{DRniveau} since the authors only work with fields and implicitly use divisions in their equations.
-To not overwhelm too much with notation, we will often let the theta structure $\Theta_{\pol}$ (and eventually the polarization $\pol$) be implicit, along with the coordinate group $\Zn$.
+Though well known to experts, this is not completely obvious in the formulation of~\cite{DRniveau} since the authors only work with fields and implicitly use divisions in their equations.